hieuleminh03/Hanoi_Path_Finding/README.md

 ## Usage

-1. Real-time face detection using webcam
+1. Finding best path from A to B
-2. Emotions detection
+2. Changing weight of a road
-3. Age prediction
+3. Graph visualization

 ## Contributing